home-assistant/developers.home-assistant/blog/2024-10-31-core-config-moved.md

 ### Backwards compatibility

-Until Home Assistant Core 2025.11, it's possible to import from `homeassistant.core`, doing so will og a warning asking users to open an issue on the custom integration's bug tracker.
+Until Home Assistant Core 2025.11, it's possible to import from `homeassistant.core`, doing so will log a warning asking users to open an issue on the custom integration's bug tracker.